-Figure 2.
-Valid Results from SDK bandwidthTest Program
+Figure 2 Valid Results from SDK bandwidthTest Program

-Note that the measurements for your CUDA-enabled device description will vary from system to system.
-The important point is that you obtain measurements, and that the second-to-last line (in Figure 2) confirms that all necessary tests passed.
+Note that the measurements for your CUDA-capable device description will vary from system to system.
+The important point is that you obtain measurements, and that the second-to-last line (in Figure 2 Valid Results from SDK bandwidthTest Program) confirms that all necessary tests passed.

-Should the tests not pass, make sure you have a CUDA-enabled NVIDIA GPU on your system and make sure it is properly installed.
+Should the tests not pass, make sure you have a CUDA-capable NVIDIA GPU on your system and make sure it is properly installed.

-If you run into difficulties with the link step (such as libraries not being found), consult the Linux Release Notes found in the doc folder in the SDK directory.
+If you run into difficulties with the link step (such as libraries not being found), consult the Linux Release Notes found in the doc folder in the samples directory.

+Chapter 3.
 ADDITIONAL CONSIDERATIONS

-Now that you have CUDA-enabled hardware and the software installed, you can examine and enjoy the numerous included programs.
-To begin using CUDA to accelerate the performance of your own applications, consult the CUDA C Programming Guide, located in /usr/local/cuda/doc.
+Now that you have CUDA-capable hardware and the NVIDIA CUDA Toolkit installed, you can examine and enjoy the numerous included programs.
+To begin using CUDA to accelerate the performance of your own applications, consult the CUDA C Programming Guide, located in /usr/local/cuda-5.0/doc.